Borrowing from other libraries

 How to request an inter-library loan

 Search our catalogue first to make sure our Libraries don't hold the item you are seeking.
+You can do this on our Library catalogue page.

 We do not request books that have been published within the last 12 months.